 Copyright © 2012 by John Curl.
 All rights reserved.

-This is the third in a series of excerpts from John Curl’s long article about Mayor Bates and his effects on the city.
+This is the fifth in a series of excerpts from John Curl’s long article about Mayor Bates and his effects on the city.
 The article follows Bates and the progressive movement in city government from its beginnings to today, based on extensive quotes from Bates’ own oral history and interviews with other players in the political events.
-This excerpt accounts Bates’ relationship with the University of California.
-You can also download a Full PDF. of the entire article.
+In this excerpt Bates discusses Congressman Ronald V. Dellums, his mentor; Assembly Speaker Willie Brown, his teacher; Assemblymember Dion Aroner, his aide and successor; his frustrated ambitions for higher office; his ouster from the Assembly by term limits; and his difficulties while out of office while his wife, Loni Hancock, was becoming increasingly successful.
+You can also download a Full PDF. of the entire article.>

 * * *